devzendo/transputer-emulator/README.md

   * ?RX: Return input character and indication of whether there is any input available
   * TX!: Send output character
   * !IO: Initialise UART
-* Allow validation using Mike's TVS
+* Allow validation using Mike's TVS and pass tests for all implemented instructions
+* Add a build for the Raspberry Pi Pico

 Third release:
 * Capable of running eForth.